SkylineCommunications/dataminer-docs/connector-help/connector_help/Aurora Networks Node NC 4000 Single DT REV B.md

 The Aurora Network Node NC4000 Single DT REV B driver is a DVE created by the Aurora Network CX3001 driver.

-It is created for each Digital Transceiver Module Revision B Type that is part of the NC 4000 chassis.The types that are defined as Type B are:
+It is created for each Digital Transceiver Module Revision B Type that is part of the NC 4000 chassis.
+The types that are defined as Type B are:

 - DT4012S